SpongeBob SquarePants: Films

+Main series

-Paramount Pictures and Nickelodeon Movies produced The SpongeBob SquarePants Movie, an animated film adaptation of the series released on November 19, 2004.
-The film was directed by Hillenburg, and written by long-time series writers Derek Drymon, Tim Hill, Kent Osborne, Aaron Springer, Paul Tibbitt, and Hillenburg.
+The first SpongeBob film, The SpongeBob SquarePants Movie, an animated film adaptation of the series, was released on November 19, 2004.
+The film was directed by Hillenburg and written by long-time series writers Derek Drymon, Tim Hill, Kent Osborne, Aaron Springer, Paul Tibbitt, and Hillenburg.
 He and Julia Pistor produced the film, while Gregor Narholz composed the film's score.
-The film is about Plankton's evil plan to steal King Neptune's crown and send it to Shell City.
+Its plot concerns Plankton's evil plan to steal King Neptune's crown and send it to Shell City.
 SpongeBob and Patrick must retrieve it and save Mr. Krabs' life from Neptune's raft and their home, Bikini Bottom, from Plankton's plan.
-It features guest appearances by Jeffrey Tambor as King Neptune, Scarlett Johansson as the King's daughter Mindy, Alec Baldwin as Dennis, and David Hasselhoff as himself, and received a positive critical reception, It grossed over $140 million worldwide.
-Three television films were released: SpongeBob's Atlantis SquarePantis in 2007, SpongeBob's Truth or Square in 2009, and SpongeBob's Big Birthday Blowout in 2019.
+It features guest appearances by Jeffrey Tambor as King Neptune, Scarlett Johansson as the King's daughter Mindy, Alec Baldwin as Dennis, and David Hasselhoff as himself.
+The film received a positive critical reception and was a box office success, grossing over $140 million worldwide.

 A sequel to the 2004 film, The SpongeBob Movie: Sponge Out of Water, was released in theaters on February 6, 2015.
 The series' main cast members reprised their roles.
-The underwater parts are animated traditionally in the manner of the series—the live-action parts use CGI animation with the SpongeBob characters.
-The film has a budget similar to the previous film and cost less than $100 million to produce.
+The underwater parts are animated traditionally in the manner of the series—the live-action parts use CGI animation for the SpongeBob characters.
+The film had a budget similar to the previous film, costing less than $100 million to produce.
+It was met with positive reviews, and was also a financial success, grossing over $325.2 million worldwide.

-On April 30, 2015, Viacom announced a third film was in development.
-In April 2018, Tim Hill was named as director, and the film's original title, It's a Wonderful Sponge, was revealed.
-Paramount originally scheduled a release date of July 17, 2020, later moving it earlier to May 22, 2020.
-In October 2018, it was announced the movie will be an origin story of how SpongeBob came to Bikini Bottom and how he got his square pants.
-Around the same time, it was announced that Hans Zimmer will compose the music.
-The first poster along with a title change to Sponge on the Run was revealed on November 12, 2019, with the first trailer releasing on November 14.
-The film was later delayed to July 31, 2020 (and later August 7, 2020) due to the COVID-19 pandemic.
-The film's worldwide theatrical release was later cancelled in June 2020 and it was announced that it would be released in Canadian theaters on August 14, 2020, followed by a release on premium video on demand before heading to Paramount+ in early 2021.
-On January 28, 2021, it was announced that the film would be released on the service on March 4, 2021.
+A third film, The SpongeBob Movie: Sponge on the Run, was initially scheduled for a May 2020 release date.
+However, due to the COVID-19 pandemic, the film faced multiple delays.
+Eventually in June 2020, it's worldwide theatrical release was canceled, opting Paramount to eventually release the film as a launch-day exclusive for its premium video on demand service Paramount+ in the US on March 4, 2021.
+Internationally, Canada received a theatrical release on August 14, 2020, while Netflix received the streaming rights in foreign regions excluding the US, China, and Canada on November 5, 2020.
+Unlike the other two SpongeBob films, the film mainly uses stylized-CGI animation.
+The film received mixed-to-positive reviews from critics, with audiences being less favorable.
+Due to the pandemic, the film was not financially successful, grossing $4.8 million from its limited theatrical run.

+In August 2021, Brian Robbins, CEO of Nickelodeon, stated that a new theatrical SpongeBob film was "in the works."
+The film was initially set for release on May 23, 2025, but was later delayed to December 19; Mission: Impossible – The Final Reckoning took its previous date due to the 2023 SAG-AFTRA strike.
+It will be the fourth main SpongeBob film as well as the franchise's sixth film overall, titled The SpongeBob Movie: Search for SquarePants.